gnosischain/discourse-gnosischain-theme/README.md

 Operating systems and browsers might enforce the dark mode automatically.

-In order for Discourse to pick up a color palette of your choice for the dark mode, go to `settings > Basic Setup > default dark mode color scheme ID` and choose the right value.
+In order for Discourse to pick up a color palette of your choice for the dark mode, go to `settings > Basic Setup > default dark mode color scheme ID` and choose the right value for it.

 ## Resources